Managing type 1 diabetes at home

 Step 4

-Check the blood glucose level 2 hours after a correction dose has been given, to determine if the level is decreasing.
+Check the young person’s blood glucose level 2 hours after the correction dose has been given to determine if the blood glucose level is decreasing.

-Blood ketones can be tested in exactly the same way as blood glucose but you will need the Optium Neo® meter and special blood ketone test strips to perform a blood ketone test.
+Blood ketones can be tested using the ketone meter and blood ketone test strips.
 Blood ketone testing is more accurate than urine tests.

 What causes blood ketones?

-Blood ketones are caused when the body does not receive enough insulin, especially long-acting insulin such as Levemir®, Lantus®, Abasaglar® or Tresiba®.
-The body starts to break down fat in the body and this process produces acids called ketones.
+Blood ketones are caused when the body does not receive enough insulin.
+This will cause the breakdown of fat in the body which will produce acids called ketones.

 Are ketones dangerous?

-At low levels ketones can be managed by giving extra fast- acting insulin such as NovoRapid®, Humalog®, Fiasp® or Apidra®.
-If ketones are allowed to build up too high in the blood they may lead to a condition called ketoacidosis, which cannot be reversed without hospital admission.
+At low levels, ketones can be managed by giving extra short-acting insulin.
+If ketones are allowed to build up too high in the blood, they may lead to a condition called ketoacidosis, which cannot be reversed without hospital admission.

 Signs and symptoms of ketones

-- Difficulty breathing – ketoacidotic, emergency help required immediately Tel: 999
+• Difficulty breathing – ketoacidotic, emergency help is required immediately, telephone 999 for an ambulance.

-- Confusion and/or disorientation - ketoacidotic – emergency help required immediately Tel: 999
+• Confusion and/or disorientation – ketoacidotic, emergency help required immediately, telephone 999 for an ambulance.

 How do I prevent ketones being produced?

-Never stop giving long acting (basal) insulin.
-Missing any insulin will not be good for your child but missing the long acting insulin will lead to ketones being produced.
+Never stop giving long-acting insulin.
+Missing any insulin is not good for a person with diabetes, but missing the long-acting insulin will lead to ketones being produced more quickly.

 When should I test for blood ketones?

-- If your child is unwell and their blood glucose level is above 14 mmol/L, especially with a high temperature, flu symptoms or signs of infection
+• If the young person is unwell and their blood glucose level is above 14 mmol/L, especially with a high temperature, flu symptoms or signs of infection.

-- If you think you have forgotten or missed a dose of long acting insulin.
-This will be noticeable by rising blood glucose levels
+• If you think you have forgotten to give or the young person has missed a dose of long-acting insulin.
+This will be noticeable by rising blood glucose levels.

 What should I do if I discover blood ketones?

 A blood ketone level is measured in mmol/L just like blood glucose levels.
-The table below explains what to look out for and what to do in the event of blood ketones and high blood glucose levels.
+The grid below explains what to look out for and what to do in the event of high blood ketones and blood glucose levels.

 Further information